The Haunting of Morella (1990) from Tuna

 13. (5.82) - The Premature Burial (1962)

-Fast forward thirty years to 1990.
-I was then a 40 year old man living in Norway, working with a major oil company, trying to figure out how to attend my 25th high school reunion an ocean away.
-Fortunately, the world had seen jet travel become commonplace, and I could hop from Oslo to Rochester for the weekend.
-Several presidents had come and gone in those thirty years.
+Fast forward thirty years from that summer night in my parents' Studebaker.
+I was then a 40-year-old man living in Norway, working with a major oil company, trying to figure out how to attend my 25th high school reunion, an ocean away, without missing any work in the process.
+Fortunately, jet travel had become commonplace, and I could hop from Oslo to Rochester for the weekend.
+Ike had long since joined the choir invisible, and several presidents had come and gone in those years since I had first seen The House of Usher.
 Man had walked on the moon.
 The USSR and East Germany had disintegrated.
-There were no longer many drive-ins to provide the natural outlets for Corman's films, as well as appropriate Saturday night parking places for my parent's Studebaker, itself long since scrapped.
+There were no longer many drive-ins, which had been the natural outlets for Corman's films and the summer Saturday night parking places for my parent's Studebaker.
+That car had long since been scrapped, and even its brand name existed only in nostalgic remembrances and trivia contests.

 And Corman?
 Still producing low budget adaptations of Poe films, similar to his old ones, except that Vincent Price had been replaced by breasts.
-Corman and Castro seem to be the two most constant elements of the past 45 years.
+Except for Castro, Corman must have been was the most constant element of the past 45 years.

 I expect that the last thing I will see in my life, as I lie on my deathbed trying to distract myself with a newspaper or cable TV, will be an ad for a new straight-to-video film called Roger Corman's The Cask of Amontillado.